-Car accidents happen.
+Car accidents happen and require us to see accident doctors.
 As much as we like to think we can avoid them with safe driving techniques, that’s not so much the case, and they’re actually quite common.

 Perhaps the most frequent of these accidents are rear-end collisions.
 Those may lead to injuries that can not only be very painful in the immediate aftermath of the accident but could also turn into chronic conditions if you don’t seek out treatment.
-That’s why it’s important you learn about some of these injuries and contact our Atlanta Orthopedic Doctors should you have one.
+That’s why it’s important you learn about some of these injuries and contact our AICA Orthopedic Doctors in Atlanta should you have one.

 Common injuries obtained in rear-end accidents